Openigloo home

 Studio apartments for rent in good cause buildings in Financial District

-Financial District mostly has studios and 1-bedrooms, with 33 apartments for rent in this scope.
-The average building rating is 4.1/5 across 52 rated buildings.
-Average tenancy length is 2.7 months based on 105 relisted units, and average rent increase is 1.5% based on 256 relisted units (building-level trends; individual units can differ)
+Financial District has 29+ studio apartments for rent in this page scope, and studios and 1-bedrooms are the most common unit types.
+That can make the neighborhood useful if you are comparing compact layouts and nearby commute options in lower Manhattan.
+The average building rating is 4.1/5 across 51 rated buildings.
+Average tenancy length is 3.0 months based on 97 relisted units, and the average rent increase is 4.0% based on 243 relisted units (building-level trends; individual units can differ).

 Loading listings…